RichDavis1/PHPW2V/README.md

     'the fox ran fast',
     'dogs are our link to paradise',
     'pets are humanizing',
-    "a dog is the only thing on earth that loves you more than you love yourself",
+    'a dog is the only thing on earth that loves you more than you love yourself',
 ];

 ```